Photo: Paul Hamill Photography

 Best practices for winter gatherings.

-Winter weather is here.
-As we head indoors, follow these tips to avoid social gatherings and stay safe and healthy throughout the winter season.
+Follow these tips to avoid social gatherings and stay safe and healthy throughout the winter season.

 - Stay home if you are sick, exhibiting any symptoms of COVID-19, or waiting for COVID-19 test results.
 If you feel ill, please make an appointment for free COVID testing in Truckee or find a testing facility near you.

 - Be prepared for winter storms.
 Check Truckee weather, roads, and webcams and carry supplies to keep yourself and others stay safe, like extra face coverings, hand sanitizer, snow chains, and drinking water.
+A midweek visit is best to avoid weekend traffic and crowds.

 Siobhan traveled the American West as a National Park Ranger before setting down roots in Truckee.
 Outdoor adventure is her bread and butter and most days you can find her skiing, trail running, or backpacking.
 Follow along with her adventures on Instagram @siokenney.